 No, credit unions and private mortgage lenders in Canada aren’t required to conduct a stress test with their borrowers.
 For instance, credit unions will qualify you for a mortgage based on their actual rates rather than the higher rates required via the stress test process.
 This might sound like a win, but remember that a credit union or private lender may not offer the lowest interest rates on the market – which could also restrict your buying power.

 Finding the Best Mortgage Rate

-  Since interest rates are constantly fluctuating, your best bet is to shop

-  around for the most competitive mortgage rate before signing on the dotted

-  line.
-Different institutions offer different interest rates.
-RateHub is an

-  excellent resource to use, as their mortgage rate comparison charts are

-  updated daily to list the most current rates.
-Also, motusbank offers some of

-  the most competitive mortgage interest rates in the market, and you can do

-  the entire application online.
+Since interest rates are constantly fluctuating, your best bet is to shop around for the most competitive mortgage rate before signing on the dotted line.
+Different institutions offer different interest rates, but a good place to start is the best online mortgage lenders in Canada.
+They typically offer the most competitive mortgage interest rates in the market, and you can do the entire application online.